 You will need to provide target B-Schools transcripts from your undergraduate institution.
-The original transcripts will be sent directly from your undergraduate college to the school(s) to which you’ve applied.
+The original transcripts will be sent directly from your undergraduate college to the school(s) you’ve applied to.
 Request your transcripts early as the registrar’s office may take a couple of days to up to a week or more to process your request.
 If you don’t contact the office until the end of the fall semester, your transcripts may be delayed as most offices close for the holidays.

-There are different ways in which you can submit your application form: snail mail, the school’s website, or online application services.
-Cross check for accuracy, grammar, typos, spelling, alignment, and legibility.
+There are different ways to submit your application form: snail mail, the school’s website, or online application services.
+Cross-check for accuracy, grammar, typos, spelling, alignment, and legibility.
 Once you’ve filled out the application form, save a copy for your own records.

 MBA Application Essay